kaikue/Oceania/README.md

 - Chests
     - make them open a GUI
     - remove * rendering (after entity generation is fixed)
+    - Stack with same data, or not at all
 - Inventory
     - Armor
 - Texture improvements: